stats-tgeorge/Utilizing_DS_Resources/README.md

+# Virtual Poster "Utilizing Open Source Resources to Teach Introductory Data Science"

 ## useR!
-2022 & eCOTS 2022 Virtual Poster "Utilizing Open Source Resources to Teach Introductory Data Science" by Tyler George
+2022
+## eCOTS 2022

 ### Most materials are from Data Science in a Box by Mine Çetinkaya-Rundel [here](https://datasciencebox.org/)